 Being able to declare the partial cancellation of a trademark registration in connection to those specific products or services that are not in use, a public service will be fulfilled, and IMPI’s Trademark Record will be cleaned up, allowing it to be a faithful reflection of the trademarks that are effectively used in the Mexican market.

-Now, in case a trademark registration is partially cancelled on the grounds of non-use, it is understood that a marginal annotation must be established in the Certificate of Registration, in which the modifications to it shall be stated, as well as the reasons that caused such modifications.
-Although there is no express provision on this regard in the new articles on partial non-use cancellation actions, this was established in the new provisions on partial invalidity actions, so it would be expected that IMPI eventually clarifies that this provision also applies in relation with partial cancellations.
+Now, if a trademark registration is partially cancelled on the grounds of non-use, it is understood that a marginal annotation must be established in the Certificate of Registration, in which the modifications to it shall be stated, as well as the reasons that caused such modifications.
+Although there is no express provision in this regard in the new articles on partial non-use cancellation actions, this was established in the new provisions on partial invalidity actions, so it would be expected that IMPI eventually clarifies that this provision also applies in relation with partial cancellations.

 Finally, pursuant to the transitional articles of the New IP Law, this new partial cancellation can only be brought against the registrations that were applied for and granted (or renewed) under the New IP Law.